djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 And there you have it!
 Our magnificent team of development tools, ready to tackle the bundling world and make our lives easier.

-Now it’s time to configure the rollup.
+Now it's time to configure the rollup.
 We can do that by creating a file named **rollup.config.mjs**

-Let’s start by importing all of our plugins,
+Let's start by importing all of our plugins,

 ```js